libplctag/protocol_toolkit/attic/gen_codec/generator_reqs.md

 The generator will generate code to call any functions required to encode each field using appropriate format strings.

-The encoder function logs the struct data and the resulting output data bytes at log level `EV_LOG_LEVEL_INFO`.
+The encoder function logs the struct data and the resulting output data bytes at log level `PTK_LOG_LEVEL_INFO`.

 After successful encoding, `buf_get_cursor()` indicates the total number of bytes written to the buffer.